VasuGoel/gitfetch-github-api/README.md

 # GitFetch
 JavaScript application that fetches data from the GitHub REST API v3 and displays it on the web-page.

+The GitHub API is an interface provided by GitHub for developers that want to develop applications targeting GitHub.

 ## Getting Started
 Start by either downloading the zip file or clone with HTTPS.